gradle/gradle/design-docs/gradle-2.0.md

 * Rename `IllegalDependencyNotation` to add `Exception` to the end of its name.
 * Remove `ConventionProperty`, replace it with documentation.
 * Remove `Settings.startParameter`.
 Can use `gradle.startParameter` instead.
+* Remove `org.gradle.util` from default imports.
+* Remove `AbstractOptions`.

 ## Remove `sonar` plugin

 Promote the `sonar-runner` plugin and remove the `sonar` plugin.

+## Remove support for JNA and JNA-Posix

+Replace all usages of JNA and JNA-Posix with native-platform.
+Currently, this means that console support and UNIX file permissions with JVMs earlier than Java 7 will not be supported on the following platforms:

+* Linux-ia64
+* Solaris-x86, -amd64, -sparc, -sparcv9
+* FreeBSD-i386, -amd64

 ## Decorate classes at load time instead of subclassing